Joseph Ferreira Chief Executive Officer/President

 Joe is a graduate of the University of Miami, with a Bachelor of Science in Microbiology and Immunology.
-He also received his MBA with a specialization in HealthCare Administration and Policy from the University of Miami.
+He also received his MBA, with a specialization in Healthcare Administration and Policy, from the University of Miami.
+He serves as a coach for the Art and Science of Leadership Program at the Wharton School and Fox School of Business.
 Joe is certified in all aspects of the organ donation and recovery process.

-Joe is a Member at Large on the Association of Organ Procurement Organizations (AOPO) Executive Committee, a Certified Member of the National Association of Healthcare Quality (NAHQ), a Certified Faculty Member of the North American Transplant Coordinators Organization (NATCO), and a Board Member of the Nevada Chapter of the American College of Health Care Executives (ACHE).
+Joe has served as a Member-at-Large on the Association of Organ Procurement Organizations (AOPO) Executive Committee, he is a Certified Member of the National Association of Healthcare Quality (NAHQ), a Certified Faculty Member of the North American Transplant Coordinators Organization (NATCO), and a past Board Member of the Nevada Chapter of the American College of Health Care Executives (ACHE).
 He has served as the Chairman of the Procurement Council for the Association of Organ Procurement Organizations (AOPO).
-Joe has also served as an At-Large Representative on three committees for the United Network for Organ Sharing (UNOS).
+Joe has also served as an At-Large Representative on four committees for the United Network for Organ Sharing (UNOS).

 Joe is a published author and presenter on organ donation.
 He has presented at conferences and meetings around the nation.
 He consults internationally and has provided guidance to several foreign governments on the establishment or improvement of organ donation and transplant systems based on the US model.
 He was also the recipient of the Kruger Award for Outstanding Professional Transplant Services by the Transplant Foundation in Miami.

 Jason Mahfood Chief Financial Officer